oppoverbakke/awesome-gdpr/README.md

 ### Overview of the General Data Protection Regulation
   * [GDPR-info](https://gdpr-info.eu/) - Related articles and text in the preamble.
   * [GDPR-expert](https://www.gdpr-expert.com/home.html?mid=5) - compare the Regulation and the Directive.
 Related in preamble.
 Choose different countries for comparison.
-  * [Personvernforordningen / Jan Sandtrø](https://www.sandtro.no/gdpr/) - Norwegian translation with connection to preamble and relevant articles.
+  * [🇳🇴 Personvernforordningen / Jan Sandtrø](https://www.sandtro.no/gdpr/) - Norwegian translation with connection to preamble and relevant articles.

 ### Data Protection Impact Assessments (DPIA)
   * [Open-source DPIA software from the French DPA](https://www.cnil.fr/en/open-source-pia-software-helps-carry-out-data-protection-impact-assesment)